-For many people, they can't imagine ever spending money than using the cash envelope system.
+For many people, they can’t imagine ever spending money any other way than using the cash envelope system.

 While it is a game changer, you must learn how to use the cash envelope system correctly.
 If not, you are in the same game as before.
 It won’t be able to work properly and you won’t see the greatest benefits of using cash.

 Moving over to a cash envelope system is the simplest tool to start budgeting.
 Over time, it will help you to stop living paycheck to paycheck and start saving more money.

 Don’t worry… we are going to cover how do you start the cash envelope system.
 It will be explained in detail throughout this post.

 The cash envelope system is a great way to jump into budgeting for the first time.
 You get to see how and where you are physically spending your money.
 Online transactions are harder to track and more difficult to feel the pain of spending money.